bacalj/geography-click-static/readme.md

 # geography.click

-I have big plans for this domain, but Netlify's "dusty domains" charity event came along so I thought the best idea would be to put this together and get it up.
+Netlify's ["dusty domains"](https://dusty.domains/) charity event came along so I'm getting this out the door in less-than-perfect shape.

+I am working on finding a map with Palestinian Territories that works with Highcharts that does not have a super-distored projection.
+If you know of one, let me know.

 ## thanks to